-To maintain graduate status, you must be enrolled on a full-time (10 credits), part-time (at least three credits), or official on-leave status from the time of first enrollment in the Graduate School until completion of all requirements for the graduate degree.
+To maintain graduate status, you must be enrolled on a full-time (10 credits), part-time (at least two credits), or official on-leave status from the time of first enrollment in the Graduate School until completion of all requirements for the graduate degree.
 Failure to maintain continuous enrollment constitutes evidence that you have resigned from the Graduate School.

 Have a question we haven't answered?
 Ask us.